paleobiotechnology/EMN001_Paleofuran/05-results/README.md

     genes and determining their function using eggNOG
   - `FUNC_KEGG_specificKO.tsv`: the KEGG pathway annotations of all KEGG orthologs that were specific to either the *Chlorobium limicola* or the *Chlorobium* MAGs
+  - `PHYL_eggnog_mapper.xlsx`: the resulting tables from the EGGNOG analysis that functionally classifies the contigs of all ancient *Chlorobium* MAGs and 4 modern reference genomes
+  - `FUNC_ko00194_kegg_pathway.txt`: the KEGG orthologues genes classified as photosynthetic proteins.
+This is attributed to ko00194